 Is it a trend?

 Ensure the problem isn’t an outlier.
 Never treat a statistical outlier as a trend.
-This is where knowing basics of statistics is useful, if you aren’t familiar with it look up “statistical outlier”.
+This is where measurement is critical and basic statistics is useful, if you aren’t familiar with it, learn what a “statistical outlier” is.
 If you chase a truly random event as a process failure will will move backwards instead of forward.
 Measurement is the key tool that links to this quality.

 The Magic of a follow up!

-Up, sluggard, and waste not life; in the grave will be sleeping enough. – Benjamin Franklin
+Up, sluggard, and waste not life;– Benjamin Franklin

 Prove the other guy wrong

 Many people will identify why something isn’t possible, practical, doable or realistic.
 Show the doubters they are wrong.
 This requires the self confidence to identify previous success.
 Think of AIDET – if the doctor says she has done 1200 procedures successfully; she isn’t really bragging, she is reducing your fear of a procedure and sharing her qualifications.

 You don’t need a college degree, or 50 years of experience to be right.
 Leaders are driven by a desire to fix things, to improve the entire organization, to find a better solution, to find a way when everyone else says no. Further the leader communicates that vision, that goal, clearly to staff.
 This is not an issue of intelligence, or training, its about drive, innovation and commitment.
 This quality of a leader enhances other qualities, combining it with communications, measuring and improving smaller targets first and larger targets later.
 Combine this with DMAIC and proof of success will silence naysayers.

 They’ll tell you what can’t be done, and why.

 First remember you set the example.
 All the expectations should start with you.
 Remember communications, problem solving, your influence and your shadow.
 90% of activity will be a reflection of what you permit and demonstrate.